 Add the following plugins: “Cucumber for java” and “Gherkin”

-Restart IntelliJ and choose to Import project from GIT on start up (choose mvn project from existing source).
-GIT location: http://tfs.oce.net/tfs/Oce/RD3_PRISMA/_git/TestAutomation

 In “Mvn Projects” view go to the ppautomated project (View -> tool windows -> maven project)-> Lifecycle and do a Clean, Install, Deploy

 Open Project View to access project resources

 In order to be able to also execute Selenium tests, Selenium WebDriver needs to be installed.
 For this, download the latest Selenium Web Driver – Java, unzip and copy the executable into a folder.
 Now add that folder to the PATH variable.
 Open cmd and type chromedriver -> should start.
 Chrome browser needs to be installed.